 9. During the registration period, an appointment for a new family interview and student entrance test will be made through the school office.
 This is a meeting where the goals, program, and commitment of the school will be presented.

 - After the interview and testing, the admission committee will determine whether or not the student is accepted for enrollment.

 - After the initial interview, parents will be notified by the local secretary regarding a decision to accept or deny the student’s enrollment within two weeks.

 - If a student is accepted, a fully completed and signed application form must be returned to the local school office with all registration fees paid in full, by the date established on the acceptance notification.

-*Returning families should attend the Registration/Information Night, review Parent-Student Handbook, fill out the registration packet, return promptly to the school secretary, and schedule an appointment for any questions or concerns.
+*Returning families should attend the Registration/Information Night, review Parent-Student Handbook, fill out the registration packet and return it promptly to the school secretary, and schedule an appointment for any questions or concerns.